 Some days, solar panels generate more energy than a home uses.
 Some days they generate less.
 How is this accounted for?
-In Ohio and 42 other states, net metering ensures that solar users receive full credit for the electricity their system generates.
+Net metering ensures that solar users receive full credit for the electricity their system generates.

 Net metering allows residential solar energy generators to offset their energy consumption with their energy production.
 Essentially, when solar system is producing more electricity than the home is using at that moment, the electric meter runs backwards.
 When a solar customer is using more electricity than their solar system is producing, the electric meter runs forward.
 At the end of the month, the final electric utility bill is the total usage minus the electricity that your solar panels produced.